-This is the time of the year when the pressures of the upcoming holidays starts to strain even the calmest person.
-If your adrenal glands are not balanced you will experience this fun time of year as a burden and your health will suffer from it.
+Holiday can strain even the calmest person.
+If your adrenal glands are not balanced you will experience this fun time of year as a burden.

 The adrenal glands sit on top of the kidneys.
 They are small and pyramidal in shape and have the mass of a nickle.
 They make many of our hormones and govern how other hormones get used.
 The adrenals also regulate blood sugar, salt, potassium, the immune system and our brain chemicals – the neurotransmitters.